cmacdonald-au/qa-test-codecept/README.md

-# Front end testing with [CodeceptJS] (codecept.io)
+# Front end testing with CodeceptJS

 ## Tasks

-For www.harveynorman.com.au, write a front end automated script, where you;
+Using [CodeceptJS](codecept.io), write a front end automated script, targeting www.harveynorman.com.au where you;

 1. go to homepage,
 2. add any product to cart,